-New travelers to France often ask how to find out about customs requirements for the country, including details on what they are allowed to bring in and the amounts permitted.
+New travelers to France often ask how to find out about customs requirements for the country, including details on what items they are allowed to import and the amounts permitted.
 It is also important to be aware of the customs regulations for when you return to your home country.

 U.S. and Canadian citizens may bring goods into or from France and the rest of the European Union up to a certain value before having to pay customs duties, excise taxes, or VAT (Value-Added Tax).
 Keep the following in mind:

 U.S. and Canadian citizens aged 15 and over and traveling by air or sea may bring articles not listed below and for a combined value of up to €430 (approx. $498) into France duty and tax-free.
 Land and inland waterway travelers can bring duty-free goods worth €300 (approx. $347) in their personal luggage.

 Individuals over 17 may also purchase and import certain duty-free items from France up to a certain limit.
 This includes tobacco and alcoholic beverages, motor fuel, and medications.
 Fragrances, coffee, and tea may now be imported into the EU with no restriction on amounts, as long as the value does not exceed the monetary limits listed above.